bentleybuilds/workShop/javascript201/readme.md

 ```

-Step 8: Using .unshift and .pop, return colors to:
+Step 8: Using the above methods, return colors to:
 ```JavaScript
 ['Black','White']
 ```